 My question to you is, do you feel you should stop talking about your loved one to this person because the subject of death makes them uncomfortable?
 Do you think you should stop visiting the grave?
 Is there some statute of limitations to missing someone who died before their time?
 Or any loss for that matter.

 Then ask her if visiting the grave once a week helps you, wouldn’t she want you to do that to cope?
 Why might she think it’s “unhealthy” if you are able to live and enjoy other aspects of your life?
-It’s what you need and that you are proud that you survived such a devastating loss and that while it’s softened over the years, it’s still hard to live without your child.
-Then tell your sister you feel hurt when she talks to others that feel as if you are being judged.
+It’s what you need and you are proud that you survived such a devastating loss and that while it’s softened over the years, it’s still hard to live without your child.
+Then tell your sister you feel judged.
 Listen to what she has to say, too.

 Try very hard to use “I feel” phrases and not accusatory terms.
 Your purpose is to educate and garner support.